Supports teeth, bones, muscles, and immune system

 Keep out of reach of young children.

-Seniors and people with dark skin are recommended to take ekstra vitamin D.
+Seniors and people with dark skin are advised to take extra vitamin D.

 Ageing skin and dark skin is less able to synthesize vitamin D3 from sunlight.

 What are D-Pearls 25 µg?

 D-Pearls are small, soft gelatin capsules with 25 μg (1000 International Units) of vitamin D3 in each capsule.
-Vitamin D is a lipid-soluble nutrient, so the vitamin D in this product is dissolved in high quality cold-pressed olive oil to improve absorption in the digestive system as vitamin-D is a fat-soluble vitamin.
+Vitamin D is a lipid-soluble nutrient, so the vitamin D in this product is dissolved in high- quality cold-pressed olive oil for improved absorption in the digestive system.
 The capsule size makes them easy to swallow, but they can also be chewed.
-Research has shown that D-Pearls have a high absorption in the body.
+Research has shown that D-Pearls has excellent absorption in the body.